rgbkrk/synchronized-object-diff-spec/README.md

 Changes to that model get reflected back to registered views.
 React (and the component itself) handle the rest of the changes.

-Questions to answer:

-* What's the message spec?
-* How do we handle differences?
-* How do we initiate the model?
-  - Tempted to rely on display_data/execute_reply/pager, relying on the mimebundles

 ### Initiating the model